wzhudev/pjsonp/README.md

 ```

 * `url`: url to fetch data.
 It should look like `http://somehostname[:someport]/to/some/path[?with=true&orWithoutQueries=false]`
-* `params`: an plain object contains parameters.
-We will parse them into `url` for you.
-But if you don't have parameters or have enclosed them in url, that's fine.
+* `params`: an plain object that contains parameters. promise-jsonp will parse them into `url` for you.
+But if you don't have parameters or have enclosed them in `url`, that's fine.
 Just ignore `params`.
 * `options`:
   * `prefix`: prefix of jsonp callback function.
 Default: `__jp`.
   * `timeout`: literal meaning.
-Default: `60000`, in millisecond.
+Default: `60000`, in milliseconds.
   * `name`: the name of callback function.
 If set, `prefix` would be invalid.
 Default: `undefined`.
   * `param`: name of the query string parameter to specify the callback.
 Default: `callback`.

 ## Test

 Test with Jest.
-Just run `npm run test`.
+Run `npm run test`.

 ## LICENSE